 Preheat oven to 350°F. Line a standard-sized loaf pan with parchment paper.
 Set aside.

 Cut bread into one inch thick slices.
 Set aside.

-In a large bowl, whisk together eggs, almond milk, maple syrup, cinnamon, vanilla extract, and salt.
+In a large bowl, whisk together eggs, milk, maple syrup, cinnamon, vanilla extract, and salt.
 Soak all of your slices of bread in the egg mixture for 5 minutes.

 Meanwhile, slice your apples horizontally into thin rings.
 Use a corer or a metal frosting tip to core the apple core from the slices.

 Layer in your soaked bread slices and apples, alternating one slice of bread to 3 slices of apples.
 If once you’re done you have any egg mixture left over, pour it over the entire loaf.
 Sprinkle with chopped almonds and cover loosely with tin foil.